ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 3. Click Submit button

 **Expected Result:** +
-- Form should be submited
+- Form should be submitted
 - User is allowed to select multiple subject

 **Actual Result:**